Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

 - Physical attacks, such as manual tampering with ECUs outside the vehicle.
 - Compromise of the packaged software, such as malware embedded in a trusted package.
 - Compromise of the supply chain (e.g., build system, version control system, packaging process).
-A number of strategies (e.g., git signing, TPMs, in-toto [\[IN-TOTO\]](#IN-TOTO)) already exist to address this problem.
+A number of strategies (e.g., git signing, TPMs, in-toto [\[IN-TOTO\]](#in-toto)) already exist to address this problem.
 Therefore, there is no need to duplicate those techniques here.
 - Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.
-- Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers [\[MERCURY\]](#MERCURY).
+- Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers [\[MERCURY\]](#mercury).

 ## 3.5.
 Design requirements